Wondering how to start investing in base metals? We can help you begin with this brief overview of the space.

 Copper is relatively easy to invest in.
-Those interested in gaining exposure to the metal can invest in copper futures, copper exchange-traded funds (ETFs) and of course copper stocks.
-Many major miners are involved in the copper space, but those interested in smaller copper companies also have a slew of options.
+Those interested in gaining exposure to the metal can invest in copper futures, copper exchange-traded funds (ETFs) and, of course, copper stocks.
+Many major miners are involved in the copper space, but those interested in smaller copper mining companies also have a slew of options.
 As with many metals, the key is to do enough research before jumping in.

 Investing in base metals: Zinc and lead

-While copper is one of the most popular base metals, zinc has definitely been getting some attention in 2017.
-It was the best-performing LME metal in 2016, and while the zinc price hasn’t performed as well so far this year, many experts remain optimistic about its prospects.
+While copper is one of the most popular base metals, zinc has definitely been getting some attention lately.
+Though the zinc price faced a rough 2018, it’s begun to make a gradual comeback this year, with many experts remaining optimistic about its prospects.
 Their positivity largely stems from supply-side factors — over the last several years a number of large zinc mines have closed, and the consensus is that not enough new mines have come online to replace that output.

-As with copper, those looking to invest in zinc and lead can also look at futures, exchange-traded products like ETFs or stocks.
-Since the metals are often mined in conjunction with each other or with copper, it is difficult to find pure-play zinc and lead companies.
+As with copper, those looking to invest in lead in zinc can also look at futures, exchange-traded products like ETFs or stocks.
+Since the metals are often mined in conjunction with each other or with copper, it is difficult to find pure-play zinc and lead mining companies.